gipi/low-level/docs/os/index.md

  - [rootlesscontaine.rs/](https://rootlesscontaine.rs/) Rootless containers refers to the ability for an unprivileged user to create, run and otherwise manage containers
  - [Lesser known Docker tips for advanced users](https://offby2.com/posts/001-docker-lesser-known-tips/)
  - [Understanding how uid and gid work in Docker containers](https://medium.com/@mccode/understanding-how-uid-and-gid-work-in-docker-containers-c37a01d01cf)
+ - [Connection refused?](https://pythonspeed.com/articles/docker-connection-refused/) Docker networking and how it impacts your image

 ### MM